 In early tracing work, I like to show where to start each letter when tracing the name with a marker, pencil, or crayon.
 It takes a lot of practice for young children to become comfortable with both forming the letters and starting the letters in the correct place each time.

 Rainbow writing is a fun way to practice name tracing, word tracing, or number tracing.
 Typically, the colors of the rainbow are used.
 For example, the child will trace over his or her name in red, then orange, then yellow, then green, etc., to create a rainbow of colors.
 It adds interest to writing.
-Since this is holiday writing, we used red, yellow, and green colored pencils for the rainbow writing.

 If you’re working on word writing and would like help with introducing phonetic sounds, introducing object with sounds, or beginning phonics in general, check out my DIY Beginning Montessori Phonics with Preschoolers.